On the Quantum Spectral Curve for $\text{AdS}_3\times \text{S}^3\times \text{S}^3\times \text{S}^1$ strings and the $\mathfrak{d}(2,1;\alpha)$ Q-system: Introduction

 The structure arising from integrability that governs the spectrum of these holographic CFTs is known as the Quantum Spectral Curve (QSC).
 This description was first found for $\mathcal{N}$=4 SYM~\cite{Gromov:2013pga,Gromov:2014caa} and shortly after for ABJM \cite{Cavaglia:2014exa,Bombardelli:2017vhk}, as well as for defects and deformations \cite{Gromov:2015dfa,Kazakov:2018ugh} (and even an application to the Hubbard model \cite{Cavaglia:2015nta}), leading to the possibility of extracting information on the spectrum with in principle arbitrary detail.

-The QSC is based on a Q-system, a tool introduced initially by Baxter \cite{Baxter:1982zz}, which has also found applications in many other integrable models, such as 2d CFTs \cite{Bazhanov:1994ft, Bazhanov:1996dr, Bazhanov:1998dq}, differential equations \cite{Dorey:2006an, Dorey:2007zx, Masoero:2015lga, Masoero:2015rcz} and spin chains \cite{Gaudin:1992ci,Antonov:1996ag,Rossi:2002ed,Korff:2004ev,Bazhanov:2008yc, Bazhanov:2010jq,Kazakov:2010iu,Chicherin:2011sm, Ferrando:2020vzk, Ekhammar:2021myw}.
-A Q-system is composed of a finite set of Q-operators, whose eigenvalues are the Baxter Q-functions, and functional equations that these must satisfy, known as QQ-relations, determined by the underlying symmetry of the integrable system.
+The QSC is based on a Q-system, whose origins can be traced back to Baxter's introduction of the Q-operator and the Baxter TQ-equation \cite{Baxter:1982zz}.
+Q-systems have found applications in many integrable models, such as 2d CFTs \cite{Bazhanov:1994ft, Bazhanov:1996dr, Bazhanov:1998dq}, differential equations \cite{Dorey:2006an, Dorey:2007zx, Masoero:2015lga, Masoero:2015rcz} and spin chains \cite{Gaudin:1992ci, Krichever:1996qd, Antonov:1996ag, Pronko:1999gh, Rossi:2002ed,Korff:2004ev,Bazhanov:2008yc, Bazhanov:2010jq,Kazakov:2010iu,Chicherin:2011sm, Ferrando:2020vzk, Ekhammar:2021myw}.
+They are composed of a finite set of Q-operators, whose eigenvalues are the Baxter Q-functions, and functional equations that these must satisfy, known as QQ-relations, determined by the underlying symmetry of the integrable system.
 To describe the spectrum of AdS/CFT models via the QSC, the Q-functions must be endowed with appropriate analytic properties.

 The Quantum Spectral Curves of $\mathcal{N}$=4 SYM and ABJM share important similarities in such analytic properties, while possessing very different algebraic structures -- they are based respectively on the global symmetries $\mathfrak{psu}(2,2|4)$ and $\osp(6|4)$.
 While for the $\mathfrak{gl}(m|n)$ family of Lie superalgebras the Q-system has been well understood for some time~\cite{Tsuboi:2009ud, Gromov:2010km}, the complete Q-system for $\osp(2m|2n)$ has only been proposed recently \cite{Tsuboi:2023sfs}.
 An analog of this Q-system for the $m=3,\,n=2$ case was already contained in the functional relations obtained for ABJM theory in \cite{Bombardelli:2017vhk}, which include a subset of the relations found in \cite{Tsuboi:2023sfs} plus further relations that are instead not contained in Tsuboi's work; a detailed mapping between the two frameworks remains to be established.